Eficent/eficent-odoo-addons-wip/hr_payslip_change_state/README.rst

 This module introduces the following features:
 * The module payroll_cancel allows change the state of many payslips form the tree view
 * The module checks if the require state is allowed for each payslip
-* If the required state is not allowed the paylip reamins without any changes
+* If any of the payslips are not in a suitable state a warning message will pop up and no changes will be made

 Installation
 ============